 - Procrastinate.
 Fine, I guess it's allowed occasionally.
 Just don't get caught in any kind of procrastination cycle/spiral/circle/other curved structure.
 Watch one video.
 Or maybe two.
 But that's definitely enough.
 Although three isn't that many...

-If you like that list, here's a handy image version you can save to your desktop.
 If you have any other ideas about things to do during dead zones, put them in the comments!